djwrisley/RLAC/_posts/2024-02-13-guidelines-extra-credit.md

 Remember to be respectful of people attending remote events and not post screenshots of faces in Zoom windows.
 Keep your images relevant to the content of the event.

-Note: You should complete all the points above to receive the extra points.
+ [ˆ1]: NB You should complete all the points above to receive the extra points.